 We no longer have a franchise with the Legal Aid Agency ("LAA") to represent clients in criminal matters on a publicly funded basis.
-This information sheet provides details as to our services and information on the criminal justice and legal aid systems in England and Wales.
+This information sheet provides brief details only and information on the criminal justice and legal aid systems in England and Wales and is believed to be correct as at the date stated below.

 Police Station advice

 When a person is detained in a police station and suspected of an offence, he or she is entitled to free legal advice.
 There is no means test and there are no forms to complete to obtain this assistance but it has to be requested by the suspect.
 The advice can be provided over the telephone or given face to face and the solicitor’s fees are paid by the LAA.

 Police Station Duty Solicitor

 Where a suspect detained in a police station does not know the name of a solicitor after having asked to speak to one, the Custody Officer must call for a Duty Solicitor to represent the suspect.
 Duty Solicitors are local solicitors who operate on a rota to represent suspects in police stations, either by providing telephone advice and/or attending the police station.
 A Duty Solicitor is available on a 24 hour basis, 365 days of the year.
 The advice and assistance is free and paid for by the LAA.

 Court Duty Solicitor scheme

 The Duty Solicitor is obliged, on request, to represent all those persons who appear for the first time on an imprisonable offence in the Magistrates Court, either on bail or in custody.
 If a person appears for a second occasion or has already consulted a solicitor, the scheme does not apply unless the Court directs the Duty Solicitor to represent the person.
 The Court Duty Solicitor therefore represents a person appearing at Court on the first occasion but only continues to represent that person if he or she applies for a Representation Order in the Court Duty Solicitor's name.
 The fees are paid by the LAA.

 Legal advice and assistance